qiita-spots/qiita/CONTRIBUTING.md

 Adding source code to Qiita, can take place in three different modules:

-* `qiita_pet`: Contains the graphical user interface layer of the system.
+* `qiita_pet`: Contains the graphical user interface layer of the system, mainly written in Python, JavaScript and HTML (see [Tornado templates](http://tornado.readthedocs.org/en/latest/template.html)).
-* `qiita_db`: Contains the bridge layer between the python objects and the SQL database.
+* `qiita_db`: Contains the bridge layer between the Python objects and the SQL database.
+In general this subpackage is mainly written in Python with a fair amount of inline PostgreSQL statements (see the section below on how to make database changes).
-* `qiita_ware`: Contains the logic of the system and functions that can generally be called from a python script (see the scripts directory).
+* `qiita_ware`: Contains the logic of the system and functions that can generally be called from a Python script (see the scripts directory), and it is mostly written in Python.
+Several workflows that can be achieved using the GUI, can also be reproduced through the command line using this subpackage.

 ###Configuration file